 Do you plan to value a business using methods under the income approach?
 Then the discounted cash flow technique is likely to be high on the list.

 Using this venerable business valuation method requires that you forecast the business earnings over some future period, usually measured in years.
 In addition, you would also need to assess the business risk and calculate the discount rate.
 Finally, you would compute the residual value, also known as the terminal value of the company.
 And you get this based on your expectation of earnings growth.

 The Financial Accounting Standards Board (FASB) has issued interesting recommendations on the use of the discounted cash flow valuation in its Concept Statement No 7.

 Business valuation problem: earnings forecast uncertainty

-Any cash flow projection you create is at best speculative.
+Any cash flow projections you create for valuation are at best speculative.
 After all, who knows whether the company will really win the customer acceptance it anticipates.
 Moreover, how will your competitors will react to the introduction of a new product line?
 Overall market conditions could suddenly deteriorate.
 And this could limit the customers ability to buy the company’s products or services.
 All this could fall outside the management’s expectations and significantly change the actual earnings for the business.

 Given this uncertainty, FASB has suggested a somewhat different approach to business valuation.
 Instead of a single cash flow projection, they recommend that you create a number of possible cash flow forecasts.

 Use multiple cash flow forecasts to improve your valuation

 Each forecast can be assigned a probability of occurrence.
 Let’s say, you foresee a possible best case scenario where the firm lands a number of major customer contracts.
 You can create a cash flow forecast that reflects this outcome.
 On the other hand, unexpected problems may crimp the earnings going forward.
 You capture this situation by creating an alternative worst case cash flow projection.